-Only those students who meet the above-stated requirements will be considered eligible for candidacy.
-These criteria are used only for determining eligibility and do not guarantee that the student will be selected either for further competition or as a Martin Luther King Jr. Scholarship recipient.
-Upon review of the applicants, a select group of students will be invited to Saint Louis University's campus in March to interview for the Martin Luther King Jr. Scholarship.
+Only those students who meet the above stated requirements will be eligible for candidacy.
+These criteria are used only for determining eligibility and do not guarantee that the student will be selected for further competition or as a Martin Luther King Jr. Scholarship recipient.
+Students will be reviewed by a committee and a select number of applicants will be invited to interview for the King Scholarship.

-The Martin Luther King Jr. Scholarship is a renewable four-year academic award valuing in $3,000 per year that combines with other merit-based scholarships previously awarded by the University.
+The Martin Luther King Jr. Scholarship is a renewable academic award, covering up to six semesters for transfer students and eight semesters for first-year students.
+In past years, the average amount of a King Scholarship has been more than $24,000 a year.
 All MLK Scholars received a minimum total award of $13,000 (merit-based scholarship + MLK scholarship).

-To apply for Martin Luther King Jr. Scholarship candidacy, students meeting the initial eligibility requirements must:
+To apply for Martin Luther King Jr. Scholarship candidacy, first-year students must meet the initial eligibility requirements:

 QUALIFYING TEST SCORES: